Photos of wildlife we shot during our trips

 A smart ‘Willie Wagtail’ uses one of the Agile Wallabies as a perch while catching insects in Katherine, NT, Australia.

 There is a unique colony of white wallabies on Bruny Island, Tasmania, Australia.
-The best spot to see them is in Adventure Bay.
+We stayed in Adventure Bay, a great spot to see them.

 We were very lucky to see Koalas at the Forts Walk in Horseshoe Bay, Magnetic Island, Queensland, Australia.
 Unfortunately, the populations have been declining due to habitat loss, climate change, and bushfires.